Big Butt Trail

 The trail descends through a fir spruce forest, going north, and perpendicular to the Blue Ridge Parkway.
 But soon you're off Parkway land and into Pisgah National Forest.
 The trail skirts private land on your right, owned by the Cane River Hunt Club.
 After 0.2 mile, the trail goes up, following a few white sploshes.
 There is no mistaking the boundary, with its many private property signs and red paint.

 At 0.5 mile, you'll reach the top of a knob for obstructed views to your right.
 The trail now descends steeply.
-When the trail dawdles gently back up, you'll get your first views of the Blacks.
+When the trail dawdles gently back up, you'll get your first views of the Black Mountains.
 The trail zigzags down walking between two humps where both Little and Big Butts are now obvious.
 At 2.1 miles, reach a gap and start climbing steeply to go around several boulders supporting beech trees roots growing out of them.

 At 2.4 miles, a short path to the right leads to Little Butt—a wide rock outcropping, perfect for a snack break.
 Looking across the Cane River, the outstanding eastern views reveal the whole Black Mountain range.
 Starting on your right, the mountain with the transmission tower is Clingmans Peak.
 Mt.
 Mitchell, the highest peak, is in the middle.
 Continuing left, Mt.
 Craig and Big Tom are the next two mountains.
 Return the same way.